kingston-hackSpace/Interactive_Graphics/README.md

 Suitable for simple interactions through the mouse, keyboard, webcam and audio.

-Simple interaction with sensors (via microcontrollers or Raspberry Pi) via Serial or OSC communication.
+Simple interaction with sensors (via microcontrollers or Raspberry Pi) using Serial or OSC communication.

-Requires local software installation.
-Available for Windows, MacOS, and Linux.
+Requires local software installation; available for Windows, MacOS, and Linux.

 Open-Source and Free.